Douglas Breton: Political career

 Breton ran for a seat in the 1926 Alberta general election as a United Farmers candidate in the electoral district of Leduc.
-He won a hotly contested three-way race in the second vote count to pick up the open seat for his party.
+In the three-way race, he and the Liberal candidate were close in votes, with the Conservative in distant third place.
+No candidate had majority of votes in the first round.
+Under the rules of instant-runoff voting, the election method in use at the time, the least-popular candidate, the Conservative candidate, was eliminated and his votes transferred according to the back-up preference marked thereon if any.
+The transfer gave Breton a majority of the votes, and he won the seat for his party.

-A year after being elected to office the town of Keystone, Alberta was changed to Breton, Alberta in 1927 in his honor.
+A year after being elected to office the name of the village of Keystone, Alberta was changed to Breton in 1927 in his honor.

 Breton ran for a second term in office in the 1930 Alberta general election.
-He was defeated in a close two-way race losing by just 60 votes to Liberal candidate Arthur Mitchell.
+He was defeated in a close two-way race, losing by just 60 votes to Liberal candidate Arthur Mitchell.

 Later life

 Breton moved to England in 1934, and died in Winchester on 11 February 1953 at the age of 69.